The impact of plasma-derived therapies in Europe

-Plasma-derived therapies are therapies derived from human plasma.
-They are manufactured using a fractionation process where the relevant proteins in plasma are separated out.
-Plasma is the single largest component of human blood and contains water, salts, enzymes, antibodies, and other proteins.
+Plasma-derived therapies are medical treatments based on human plasma.
+Plasma is the single largest component of human blood and contains water, salts, enzymes, antibodies, and other proteins, and before it can be used in medical therapies, it goes through a fractionation process where the relevant proteins are separated out.
 Plasma-derived therapies are used to treat a wide range of (rare) diseases, from bleeding disorders and inhibitor deficiencies, to primary and secondary immunodeficiencies.

 The number of patients affected by diseases requiring treatment with plasma-derived therapies is increasing.
 This trend coincides with escalating concerns over the supply of the raw material in the longer term, and a heavy reliance in Europe on plasma imports from the US.